2nd Workshop on Generation of Synthetic Datasets for Information Systems (GenSyn)

 This workshop is a dedicated forum to encourage the exploration of how synthetic datasets can be integrated across diverse information system engineering (ISE) contexts, which is a developing field and a promising application area for AI, where many approaches are not mature enough yet for publication at the main track and are more exploratory.
 Areas of Interest include, but are not limited to:

-• Method, techniques, and algorithms to generate synthetic data for IS, spanning from AI/ML generative models to traditional frameworks, e.g., model-based tools;
+• Methods, techniques, and algorithms to generate high-quality synthetic data for IS, including traditional frameworks, natural language process algorithms, and generative AI models.

-• Process Automation and Mining with Synthetic Data: Utilizing synthetic datasets to improve data-driven applications, process mining, and business process modeling and simulation;
+• Process Automation and Mining with Synthetic Databy utilizing synthetic datasets to improve data-driven applications, process mining, and business process modeling and simulation.

-• Synthetic datasets for real-time application: Creating synthetic datasets to conceive digital twins, simulate real-time data streams in IoT systems, and data for advanced driver assistance systems (ADAS);
+• Synthetic datasets for real-time application by creating synthetic datasets to train digital twins, simulate real-time data streams in IoT systems, and data for advanced driver assistance systems (ADAS).

-• Evaluation of Synthetic Data in Real-world Contexts: Developing benchmarks and methodologies to validate the quality, diversity, sustainability, and realism of synthetic datasets in business intelligence and industry-specific systems;
+• Evaluation of Synthetic Data in Real-world Contexts in particular methodologies to validate the quality, diversity, sustainability, and realism of existing synthetic datasets in business intelligence and industry-specific systems.

 Important dates